john-science/DecafMUD/README.md

 bash compile.sh
 ```

-The above command will generate a folder called "compiled" with everything a player needs to run DecafMUD.
-It will have a similar layout to the project that exists before compiling, but there will just be *less* code.
+The above command will generate a folder `compiled` with everything a player needs to run DecafMUD.
+It will have a similar layout to the project that exists before compiling, but there will just be *less* of everything.